kevinsuedmersen/hadoop-sandbox/assignment/30100_BigData_Hausarbeit_KevinSuedmersen.md

             'amenities': 1
         }
     },
-    # Create one document per address and amenity by unrolling the amenities array
+    # Create one document per address AND amenity by unrolling the amenities array
     {
         '$unwind': {
             'path': '$amenities'